philhagen/geoip-bootstraps/README.md

 1. The `geoipupdate` tool must be installed.
 2. A MaxMind account is required.
 [Sign up for a free account here](https://www.maxmind.com/en/geolite2/signup).
 3. A MaxMind license key is required.
 After signing up for and into your MaxMind account, [generate a license key here](https://www.maxmind.com/en/accounts/155942/license-key).
-Note that you'll need to know the version of hte `geoipupdate` utility you'll be using.
+Note that you'll need to know the version of the `geoipupdate` utility you'll be using.

 ## Method 1: User-initiated Download